 The bike does not come with a console as standard but you can buy one separately.

-The BodyCraft computer V2 costs about $100 and monitors speed, time, distance, calories.
-If you purchase heart rate strap for around $50 you can monitor your heart rate as well for training in your heart rate zone.
+The BodyCraft computer V2 costs extra and monitors speed, time, distance, calories.
+If you purchase heart rate strap you can monitor your heart rate as well for training in your heart rate zone.